top of page

 Did I mention Marianna is in the Central time zone?

-Luckily, we arrived at 4 pm, and since the park was open til 7 on this day (closes at sunset) we had enough time to take advantage of the awesome hikes, and the Blue Hole.
+Luckily, on our first trip we arrived at 4 pm, and since the park was open til 7 on this day (closes at sunset) we had enough time to take advantage of the awesome hikes, and the Blue Hole.
 Tours were booked, and we were told by the ranger to arrive back at 8 am when the park opens, then wait in the back for the gift shop to open and we'd be able to get an early tour, This is what we did.

 First we checked out the museum and visitor center.